AWOL in Armenia

 After some bumpy hours, he stopped the bus on a deserted stretch of highway, abruptly grunting and pointing out the window at what looked like the aftermath of an abandoned Iraqi warzone.

-Flabbergasted, I jumped out into the dust, laughing hysterically, realising with every passing minute that he'd just dumped me in the middle-of-fucking-nowhere.
+Flabbergasted, I jumped out into the dust, laughing hysterically, realizing with every passing minute that he'd just dumped me in the middle-of-fucking-nowhere.

 A dicey region of the world to be marooned, to put it mildly.